reyestech/Bash-Linux-Troubleshoot-and-Automation-Toolkit-/README.md

 ### 🔟 export\_firewall\_rules.sh

 Firewall rules drift over time through updates, hot fixes, and human edits.
-This helper snapshots the current iptables or nftables ruleset to a timestamped file for backup, peer review, or compliance archives—ensuring you can always roll back or audit historical changes without combing through shell history.
+This helper snapshots the current iptables or nftables ruleset to a timestamped file for backup, peer review, or compliance archives, ensuring you can always roll back or audit historical changes without having to comb through shell history.
-Automate it post deployment so every change to infrastructure has an accompanying rule export under version control.
+Automate it post-deployment so every change to the infrastructure has an accompanying rule export under version control.

 > Track rule drift by exporting iptables/nftables to a file you can restore or audit.